SanjithDev/SmoothScrollExample/README.md

 # Smooth Scroll Example
-First Create a react project if you haven't did already or use existing project
+Create a React project if you haven't already, or use an existing project.

 ## Step 1 : Install the Smooth Scroll Package
 `npm install smooth-scroll`